tycheventures/hiring-assignments/README.md

 1. Select any one text editior Notepad++ or sublime text editor on desktop.
 1. Use any browser Chrome or Mozila firefox.
 1. Which your skills we want to check : HTML, CSS, JavaScript, Bootstrap ,PHP, MySQL.
+1. JavaScript Library : Link for [JavaScript Slider](https://swiperjs.com/).
-1. JavaScript Library : Link for [JavaScript Slider](https://unpkg.com/swiper/).
+1. JavaScript Library : Link for [JavaScript Package](https://unpkg.com/swiper/).
 1. Bootstrap Library : Link for [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/).